esper-io/dev-docs/docs/home/console.md

 New User

-*   To add a new user, click on 'New User' and fill in details of the user in the form:
+*   To add a new user, click on `New User` and fill in details of the user in the form:

 ![User Management](./assets/OLD_DASHBOARD/2_UM.png)